-And He [Holy Spirit], when He comes, will convict the world concerning sin, and righteousness, and judgment; concerning sin, because they do not believe in Me; (NASB) John 16:8-9
+And He [Holy Spirit], when He comes, will convict the world concerning sin, and righteousness, and judgment; concerning sin, because they do not believe in Me . . .
+John 16:8-9 (NASB)

 Be gracious to me, O God, according to Thy lovingkindness; According to the greatness of Thy compassion blot out my transgressions.
 Wash me thoroughly from my iniquity, And cleanse me from my sin.
 For I know my transgressions, And my sin is ever before me.
 Against Thee, Thee only, I have sinned, And done what is evil in Thy sight . . .
 Behold, Thou dost desire truth in the innermost being, And in the hidden part Thou wilt make me know wisdom.
 Purify me with hyssop, and I shall be clean; Wash me, and I shall be whiter than snow.
 Make me to hear joy and gladness, Let the bones which Thou hast broken rejoice.
 Hide Thy face from my sins, And blot out all my iniquities.
 Create in me a clean heart, O God, And renew a steadfast spirit within me.
 Do not cast me away from Thy presence, And do not take Thy Holy Spirit from me.
-(NASB) Psalms 51:1-12
+Psalms 51:1-11 (NASB)

-I try to frequently ask God to have the Holy Spirit convict me of any personal sins that I may have forgotten about and I need to admit (confess) to Him.
-And the Holy Spirit usually does remind me of some sin I need to confess.
-So I confess it and then thank Him for forgiving me.
+Ask God to convict you of any personal sins that you may have forgotten about and then admit (confess) them to Him.
+If you are a Christian, the Holy Spirit will convict you for some sin(s) that you need to confess.
+Then confess them and then thank Him for forgiving you.
 All honest Christians struggle with sin.
 In Romans 7:15, Paul, the apostle, shares with us his struggles with sin,

 For that which I am doing, I do not understand; for I am not practicing what I would like to do, but I am doing the very thing I hate.
-(NASB) Romans 7:15
+Romans 7:15 (NASB)

 Watch over your heart with all diligence, For from it flow the springs of life.
-(NASB) Proverbs 4:23
+Proverbs 4:23 (NASB)

 The Holy Spirit will help us to be honest about our own sin.
 He knows our heart,

 For He knows the secrets of the heart.
-(NASB) Psalms 44:21
+Psalms 44:21 (NASB)

 As far as the east is from the west, so far has He removed our transgressions from us.
-(NASB) Psalms 103:12
+Psalms 103:12 (NASB)

 And when you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions.
-(NASB) Colossians 2:13
+Colossians 2:13 (NASB)

-Yet, we will sin.
+Yet, we will still sin.
 That is what 1 John 1:9-10 says,

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar, and His word is not in us.
-(NASB) 1 John 1:9-10
+1 John 1:9-10 (NASB)

-Yes, God has already forgiven our past sins, any sins we will commit today and all future sins but He still asks us to confess our sins.
+Yes, God has already forgiven a Christian’s past sins, any sins we will commit today and all future sins but He still asks us to confess our sins.
 What is confession?
 Confession is simply telling God you sinned – admitting you sinned against Him and only Him, just as King David did!

-Reference Links:Searching For God
+Suggested Links:Searching For God

 What does it mean to receive Christ?